collective live+work spaces

 Functionally

 Our core model is based around multiple types of property of differing sizes serving broad community and individual uses, larger properties having reliable transit within walking distance, whilst smaller ones may be more rural and in harder to reach locations.
-Most will have a communal vehicle.
+Most will have a communal minibus.

 Other properties with only one price bracket or service level are not inclusive, and this is an important value, so we shall provide a span of accommodation types as each property allows, from the most affordable pods, to more exclusive studios.
 This way we're all included together whatever our means and preferences.